-USFS Aquatic eDNAtlas: The U.S. Forest Service (USFS) National Genomics Center for Wildlife and Fish Conservation worked with partners to develop the Aquatic eDNAtlas.
-The Aquatic eDNAtlas, is an openaccess database using crowd-sourced field surveys that provide eDNA sampling results with precise spatial location information on native and invasive aquatic species in the United States.
+Aquatic eDNAtlas, is an open-access database using crowd-sourced field surveys that provide eDNA sampling results with precise spatial location information on native and invasive aquatic species in the United States.
 The database currently houses over 22,000 data points generated in partnership with federal and non-federal entities.
 Future surveillance efforts should seek to integrate eDNA sampling results into stable databases such as the Aquatic eDNAtlas and/or NAS Database.